OUT OF THE BLUE: when there is no redemption

 Don Gordon (left) and Dennis Hopper (center) in OUT OF THE BLUE.
 Courtesy of Discovery Productions, Inc.

-As the dad, Hopper is able to demonstrate the that attracted the mom and the playfulness that endears him to Cebe.
-In a scene where the dad dramatically gets himself fired, Hopper shows a man so enjoying his ballsy action, and then his visage changes as the consequences of his impulsivity sink in, reflecting on his helplessness when he is once again done in by his own impulses.
+As the dad, Hopper is able to demonstrate the charm that attracted the mom and the playfulness that endears him to Cebe.
+In a scene where the dad dramatically gets himself fired, Hopper shows a man so enjoying his ballsy action, and then, his visage changes as the consequences of his impulsivity sink in, reflecting on his helplessness when he is once again done in by his own impulses.

 As the mom, prolific television actress Sharon Farrell excels in a rare movie role.

 Don Gordon plays Charlie, the dad’s marginally more functional pal.
-Gordon had key supporting roles in Bullitt and Papillon and over s hundred appearances in the episodic TV of the 60s and 70s.In Out of the Blue, Gordon displays his gift for playing drunk convincingly.
-Gordon really understood the essence of drunk thinking and behavior, has an even more compelling drunk scene in Hopper’s The Last Movie).
+Gordon had key supporting roles in Bullitt and Papillon and over a hundred appearances in the episodic TV of the 60s and 70s.In Out of the Blue, Gordon displays his gift for playing drunk convincingly.
+Gordon really understood the essence of drunk thinking and behavior, and has an even more compelling drunk scene in Hopper’s The Last Movie).

 Out of the Blue premiered at Cannes and enjoyed praise from Roger Ebert (“Bitter, unforgettable.
 An unsung treasure.“) and other critics.
 But the ending is so shocking and emotionally desolate, that it wasn’t released in the US; no distributor wanted to bet on its acceptance by a US audience.
 John Alan Simon acquired the distribution rights for a 17-week art house tour in 1982 with Hopper.
 Now Simon and Elizabeth Karr have digitally restored Out of the Blue from the only two 35mm prints in existence.